Tips & Techniques, Watercolour

 Materials Needed:

-• Watercolor paints either as pans in a palette or separate tubes.
+• Watercolour paints either as pans in a palette or separate tubes.
 I have used Winsor & Newton Professional Watercolour but I recommend Rosa or Cotman as great beginners paint.

 • Brushes